mikegoelzer/Homebrew-ECP5-SBC/readme.md

-# Homebrew RISC-V Personal Computer
+# Homebrew RISC-V Computer

 This is the hardware repo for a homebrew "personal computer" designed from scratch down to the logic gate level.

-This computer is based on [my custom RISC-V CPU core](https://github.com/mikegoelzer/riscv) (pipelined, in-order, 5-stage) and has all the common peripherals you'd expect on a PC circa the early-2000s like USB, HDMI, keyboard and mouse, etc.
+The computer is based on [my custom RISC-V CPU core](https://github.com/mikegoelzer/riscv) (pipelined, in-order, 5-stage) and has all the common peripherals you'd expect on a PC circa the early-2000s like USB, HDMI, keyboard and mouse, etc.

+This repo is focused specifically on the PCBs necessary to build the complete computer.

 ## Hardware